Electrical resistivity and conductivity: In ionic liquids/electrolytes

-In electrolytes, electrical conduction happens not by band electrons or holes, but by full atomic species (ions) traveling, each carrying an electrical charge.
+In electrolytes, electrical conduction happens not by band electrons or holes, but by full atomic species (ions) travelling, each carrying an electrical charge.
 The resistivity of ionic solutions (electrolytes) varies tremendously with concentration – while distilled water is almost an insulator, salt water is a reasonable electrical conductor.
 Conduction in ionic liquids is also controlled by the movement of ions, but here we are talking about molten salts rather than solvated ions.
 In biological membranes, currents are carried by ionic salts.
 Small holes in cell membranes, called ion channels, are selective to specific ions and determine the membrane resistance.

-The concentration of ions in a liquid (e.g., in an aqueous solution) depends on the degree of dissociation of the dissolved substance, characterized by a dissociation coefficient $\alpha$, which is the ratio of the concentration of ions $N$ to the concentration of molecules of the dissolved substance $N_0$:
+The concentration of ions in a liquid (e.g., in an aqueous solution) depends on the degree of dissociation of the dissolved substance, characterised by a dissociation coefficient $\alpha$, which is the ratio of the concentration of ions $N$ to the concentration of molecules of the dissolved substance $N_0$: